As fall approaches, Ontario students and their parents must navigate through the uncertain waters of what this school year will bring.

 6. Make sure the lighting and room colours are right

-Just as a good chair can minimize back discomfort, so too can good lighting minimize the problem of eye strain in your home study space.
+Just as a good chair can minimize back discomfort, so too can good lighting minimize the problem of eye strain in a study space.

 You don’t want to keep your home study space too dark, otherwise it might make the occupants more prone to nodding off.
 If possible, make use of as much natural light as you can.
 Choose ambient lighting that’s complemented with smartly located task lighting and a small desk lamp.